Skip to content

 For example, you can use dairy alternatives to avoid inflammation caused by conventional milk and dairy products and opt for beef, pork, and poultry from pasture-raised animals.

-Plant-Based Diets and Holistic Nutrition
+Plant-Based Diets And Holistic Nutrition

 You can adopt a plant-based diet to meet your nutritional needs.
 Contrary to popular belief, a plant-based diet is different from a vegan diet because it allows minimal use of animal products if preferred.
 As such, a better term to use might actually be “plant-centric diet” meaning eating mostly plants, but not exclusively plant-based.